Bordeaux International Support (BIS)

-The BIS programme helps foster new actions of collaboration with priority partners and regions via increasing mobility of lecturers, researchers, administrative staff and students.
+The BIS programme helps foster new actions of collaboration with priority partners and regions via increasing mobility of lecturers and researchers.

-Proposals can be submitted at any time using the section "submit your application" (see below ) and will be evaluated three times a year according to the followin calendar:
+Proposals can be submitted at any time using the section "submit your application" (see below) and will be evaluated by an ad hoc evaluation committee.

 This program has two components: